 Domoic acid, which causes amnesic shellfish poisoning, is another potentially deadly and naturally occurring toxin that may be produced after a “bloom” of a single-celled plant called Pseudo-nitzschia.
 Blooms of Pseudo-nitzschia do not always produce domoic acid, and there is currently no reliable way to predict where or when a bloom will produce the toxin.
 Crustaceans such as spiny lobster and Dungeness crab, as well as fish and shellfish such as clams and mussels, are capable of accumulating elevated levels of domoic acid without becoming ill themselves.

 CDPH began monitoring for domoic acid in 1991 after it was detected in Monterey Bay.
-While the agency has occasionally posted local consumption warnings in the intervening years, especially in the Santa Barbara Channel and Monterey Bay regions, biotoxin-related events expanded coastwide in 2015 to unprecedented levels.
+While the agency has occasionally posted local consumption warnings in the intervening years, especially in the Santa Barbara Channel and Monterey Bay regions, in 2015 biotoxin-related events expanded to unprecedented levels coastwide.

 In fall 2018, CDPH issued a warning to avoid consuming Dungeness crab ten days before the recreational season opened.
 The announcement warned the public not to eat crab taken from waters north of Patrick’s Point, Humboldt County to the California-Oregon state line.
 The California Department of Fish and Wildlife (CDFW) issued an official closure of the season in this area following the CDPH warning, delaying the recreational season north of Patrick’s Point until domoic acid no longer poses a threat to human health there.
 Two days before the season opened, CDPH issued another warning to avoid eating the internal organs (or viscera) of Dungeness crab from the Bodega Bay and Russian River areas, again due to high levels of domoic acid in the viscera.